mateuszbaransanok/diject/docs/pages/concept.md

         self.db = db
 ```

-To create instances of these classes, simply call their constructors:
+Classically, to create instances of these classes, simply call their constructors:

 ```python
 database = Database(